One of my favourite parts about spring is, of course, the joyful return of fresh, local and organic produce.

 - ½ tsp fine sea salt

-- 3 Tbsp water or more to desired consistency
+- 3-5 Tbsp water to desired consistency

 Add all ingredients to a high-powered blender and blend until smooth.
 This takes about 5 minutes in my Vitamix and you may need to use a tamper.
 If the result is not a creamy, smooth sauce (it is still grainy) or if there isn’t enough liquid for your blender to whip the sauce smooth, you can add additional water (1 to 3 Tbsp is usually sufficient — add one tablespoon at a time and blend after each).
 Note: The soak time of your cashews and/or your brand of blender will affect how much water is needed to make this sauce lusciously smooth.